data-dev-design/budget_tracker/budget-tracker-frontend/README.md

 npm start
 ```

-The React frontend will be running at http://localhost:3000
+The React frontend will be running at `http://localhost:3000`(your browser should automatically open to this page).

 ## 🚀 Features